* Collection worth over 35 mln euros, comes from failed bank

 * Opponents say government broke rules on art classification

-The Miro collection, estimated to be worth a total of more than 35 million euros ($47 million), became state property after Portugal nationalised the failed bank BPN in 2008.
+The Miro collection, estimated at more than 35 million euros ($47 million), came into state hands in 2008 when Portugal nationalised the failed bank BPN that owned them.

-The most highly valued piece in the collection, "Femmes et oiseaux (Women and Birds)" dating from 1968, is expected to fetch between 4.8 million euros and 8.3 million euros.
+The most highly valued piece in the collection, “Femmes et oiseaux (Women and Birds)” dating from 1968, was expected to fetch between 4.8 million and 8.3 million euros.